Doctors and Data Protection Law

 Medical records are generally considered by members of the public, by patients, to be of the most sensitive type of data, that should not be disclosed to others, save in very carefully controlled and secure circumstances, and only when absolutely necessary.
 Where data is lost, stolen or mishandled, patients may lose significant confidence in their doctor and healthcare providers.
 The press too may well focus on any data loss or misuse in a politicizing and sensational way, causing doctors reputational damage.
 It is often the case that doctors and healthcare providers only properly review their policies after things have gone wrong.
 The GMC and the Data Commissioner, or even the police, may become involved, and a doctor or healthcare provider may have a lot of explaining to do.

-Compliance with the Data Protection Act 1984 , the Data Protection Act 1988, the Data Protection Act 1998, and the Data Protection Act 2003 is essential.
+Compliance with GDPR pursuant to Data Protection Act 2018 (formerly the Data Protection Act 1984 , the Data Protection Act 1988, the Data Protection Act 2003) is essential.
 Breaches can lead to significant fines or regulatory interventions, and in some instances could be career ending.

 Paperwork must be stored in a locked cupboard and good records should be kept of its location, the period it is to be retained, who has access to it, and the locations in which the paperwork can be scrutinised or analysed.